-The Bridge Initiative is a women-led artistic collective and incubator in Phoenix, Arizona that uses theatre and media to build bridges in our community.
+The Bridge Initiative is a women-led artistic collective that uses theatre and media to build bridges in our community.

-We believe theatre can act as a mirror and a window to inspire growth and build community.
-We envision an equitable industry where women and other historically and systemically marginalized groups are safe, represented, and valued.
-We aspire to being part of a healthy, multi-tiered professional theatre ecosystem in Arizona that provides just compensation and the highest quality artistic opportunities from new work incubation to full production.
+The Bridge Initiative believes theatre and media can act as a mirror and a window to inspire growth and build community.
+We envision an equitable industry where women and other groups who have historically been denied access are equitably represented and valued.
+We aspire to being part of a healthy, multi-tiered professional ecosystem in Arizona that provides just compensation and the highest quality artistic offerings from new work incubation to full production.
 We want to build a community of safe and brave spaces where artists and audience use theatre and media to spark dialogue, inspire reflection, and grow a better world.

 DIGGING DEEPER… DEFINITIONS